mobak88/react-meals-app/README.md

 ## Fetching data

 Custom useFetch hook are used to fetch data.
-It is not necessary to use context for the data from the API in this app because the components that render data are set up to be able to handle it without passing data more than once or twice down the component tree.
+It is not necessary to use context for the data from the API in this app because the components that renders data are set up to be able to handle it without passing data more than once or twice down the component tree.